dotnet/roslyn/src/Features/LanguageServer/Microsoft.CommonLanguageServerProtocol.Framework/README.md

 CLaSP was created to ease the creation and maintenance of [Language Server](https://microsoft.github.io/language-server-protocol/) implementations by sharing our hard-won knowledge, while leaving you the flexiblity to create the server you need.

+## A note on support

+Currently, CLaSP is not recommended or supported for use outside of specific teams/projects.
+We hope to make it more broadly available in the future.

 ## Getting Started with CLaSP

 You can find a [simple example implementation of a CLaSP-based LanguageServer here](https://github.com/dotnet/roslyn/tree/main/src/Features/LanguageServer/Microsoft.CommonLanguageServerProtocol.Framework.Example).